 If the device moves while it is not connected to your phone, it will start by showing a visual warning.
 If movement/vibration is persistent, SmartHalo will continue to display orange warnings on the device and emit some sounds, until the alarm triggers.
-The alarm will then go on for about 30 seconds to a minute.
+The alarm will then go on for about 30 seconds at around 105db.

 The alarm does not have to be manually armed and disarmed.
 When the alarm is active in the app, it will arm automatically as soon as you leave the device behind (when Bluetooth disconnects) and will disarm automatically when you get to your bike (when Bluetooth connects).

 When activating the alarm for the first time, you will need to choose a tapcode in the app.
 Your tapcode is a Morse-like password consisting of short and long taps on the device that you use to manually arm and disarm the alarm, in case your phone runs out of battery.

 1. Click on the "Define Tapcode" or "Change Tapcode" button on the alarm tab